 2. Have a content plan

-One of the biggest drivers of your goals in 2020 will be your blog content.
-Publishing the right blog posts at the right time will help your blog grow and achieve your aims.
+One of the biggest drivers of your goals in 2021 will be your blog content.
+Publishing the right blog posts at the right time will help your blog grow and help you achieve your aims.

 To make sure your blog posts are driving your goals in 2021, you need to plan your content.
 Look at each of your goals in turn and consider what content you need to create on your blog to achieve that aim.

 For example, if your aim is to earn more money from affiliate links this year, you will need to create posts designed to ‘sell’ those affiliate links.